PViniKs/pviniks/README.md

 - Selected for an **International Student Mobility** program to Portugal (February/July *2025*)

 ### Hobbies and Interests
-- 🎸 Playing guitar
+- 🎸 Electric Guitar
 - 🌌 Astronomy
 - 🎌 Japanese culture
-- 📚 Reading books
+- 📚 Books
-- 🎮 Playing Minecraft and Valorant
+- 🎮 Minecraft and Valorant
 - 📸 Photography
 - 🏀 Basketball and Volleyball
 - 🎥 Psychological horror movies